flaviocopes/vuehandbook/06-vue-components/index.md

 <hr>
 </div>

 What are we doing?
-We are initializing a Vue root component on `#app`, and inside that we use the Vue component `user-name`, which abstracts our greeting to the user.
+We are initializing a Vue root component on `#app`, and inside that, we use the Vue component `user-name`, which abstracts our greeting to the user.

 The component accepts a prop, which is an attribute we use to pass data down to child components.